zachbutton/crystalize.js/README.md

 -   Remove shards with value 10
 -   Add a shard with value 1

 However, these transformations have not taken place yet.
-We have a new crystalizer which is prepared to commit those changes.
+We have a new crystalizer that is prepared to commit those changes.
 But, the new crystal will not be generated until we harden the crystalizer.

 ```javascript
 crystalizer = crystalizer.harden();